Table of Contents

 Example: time::sleep(Duration::from_secs(1)).

-Schedules and runs a callback once after the provided duration.
+Schedules a detached callback task to run after the provided delay.

 Objects